acmccs/chairguide/guide.md

 material to include in an appendix is not that clear, however, and I'm not sure if there is a good way to describe it that would be interpreted consistently.

-### Reviewing Form

-We didn't spend a lot of time thinking about the reviewing form before reviewing started, and after that it was too late to change it.
-The biggest mistake we made was not including separate ratings for "Reviewer Confidence" and "Reviewer Expertise" (instead, we just had "Reviewer Expertise", which is much less useful).

-It would also be good to consider having an explicit part of the review form be "questions for authors" (to make it abundantly clear what the reviewers would like authors to respond to in the response period) and perhaps to have a "Comments on Authors' Response" section (which we just made a separate section of the review text).
-We were vigilant (with the help for the Discussion Committee) in ensuring that reviewers did provide responses to author responses, but it was harder than it could have been since it was necessary to find these marked in the original reviews.

 # <a name="posting"></a>Posting Papers